jwvictor/cubby/README.md

 # Cubby: a personal data storage tool for command-line power users

 Cubby is a _secure_ blob storage tool optimized for command-line users that can function as a personal organizer, note-taking tool, time tracker, secret sharing platform, configuration mechanism, or blog publishing system, among many other things.

-In Cubby, users can read or write blobs like so:
+At the most basic level, Cubby allows users to read and write blobs like so:

 ```
 cubby put "janes phone number" 2125551212
 cubby get "janes phone number" # opens in $EDITOR by default (vim, emacs, etc.)
 ```

-All blobs are encrypted on the client side and only ciphertext is stored on the server.
+These blobs are _securely_ stored on the server without exposing any sensitive data to the server at all -- all data is encrypted (and decrypted) on the client side.
+Only ciphertext is stored on the server.

 ## Installation
 The repository defines two binaries in `cmd`: a client and a server.
 By default, the client will use the publicly available server at `public.cubbycli.com`, but users can choose to run a private server instead.